EU list of non-cooperative jurisdictions

 - the implementation of the OECD Base Erosion and Profit Shifting (BEPS) minimum standards.

-All EU Member states agreed to introduce administrative measures relating to jurisdictions that were on the list.
-Revenue added a reporting requirement to the annual Corporate Tax return (Form CT1) for accounting periods ending in 2019 and onwards.
+Regarding administrative defensive measures, Revenue added a reporting requirement to the annual Corporate Tax Return (Form CT1) for accounting periods ending in 2019 and onwards.
+This facilitates increased monitoring of certain transactions.

 Companies must disclose, on their Form CT1, transactions that occurred with persons in a jurisdiction on the list.
 This is for transactions involving: